Browse through our blog posts to find out what life is like at Hoe Grange Holidays along with some great ideas for days out in the Peak District.

 The colours are inspired by the Peak District #uniquedistrict landscape, Mermaid Blue of the River Dove, Dolomitic Grey of the stone walls, green lava of the lush pastures and the latest colour is red lava.

-And so we designed Eazi Candle!
-You can now recycle all your loved candle containers and bring your old favourites back to life.
-What’s more the Eazi Candle is self-contained, needs no other equipment and the container itself is fully recyclable.
+If you fancy having a go at candle making, why not try one of Annie's Ezicandle kits.
+You can now recycle all your loved candle containers and bring your old favourites back to life, or recycle redundant items such as china cups!
+What's more the Eazi Candle kit is self-contained, needs no other equipment and the container itself is fully recyclable.

 Annie is an inspiration and a real shinning light.
 Her hand crafted scented candles are proving popular with our holiday guests as little gifts to take home.
 We have a small selection in our onsite shop - there's nothing more romantic than #hygge candlelight.
 Here's how to have a hygge holiday!